tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Jira, GitHub, Twitter, ServiceNow, Zendesk
 - Microsoft SQL Server, MySQL, PostgreSQL, MariaDB, Oracle, IBM DB2, SAP HANA
 - Apache Spark, Snowflake, Presto, Teradata, Cloudera, Databricks, Google BigQuery, IBM Netezza, Microsoft Azure SQL Data Warehouse, Microsoft Azure Synapse Analytics, Oracle Exadata, SAP HANA, Snowflake, Teradata

+## Amazon Athena

+Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.

+Athena is easy to use.
+Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
+Most results are delivered within seconds.
+With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.